niksu/pax/API.md

 ```

 #### Derived packet processors
+Derived packet processors extend basic packet processors and usually add
+more behaviour, usually to derive more convenient-to-use interfaces.

 ##### IPacketProcessor
+`IPacketProcessor` is the basic derived interface: currently all packet
+processors in Pax implement this interface.
+This interface is intended to reflect that the behaviour can be described using
+a combination of both basic packet processor types, but specialises the
+processors to run on the Pax runtime.
 ([Code](https://github.com/niksu/pax/blob/6cffc3edd2741896a068d7832a2b1d39a29589af/Paxifax.cs#L49))
 ```csharp
   public interface IPacketProcessor : IAbstract_PacketProcessor, IHostbased_PacketProcessor {}
 ```

 ##### PacketMonitor
+Here the resulting `ForwardingDecision` is always expected to be `Drop`.
 ([Code](https://github.com/niksu/pax/blob/6cffc3edd2741896a068d7832a2b1d39a29589af/Paxifax.cs#L56))
 ```csharp
   // A packet monitor does not output anything onto the network, it simply